GuyMander/be-nc-news/README.md

 `PGDATABASE="<name_of_testing_database_here>"`

-3) Finally make sure to run a setup.sql file with the following code:
+3) Finally make sure to run the setup.sql file.
+It will have the following format below:

 ```
 DROP DATABASE IF EXISTS <name_of_test_database>;